-Body support refers to fall protection equipment that directly supports the worker’s weight and maintains the body in a safe position.
+Body support refers to fall protection equipment that directly supports the worker’s weight and maintains the body in a safe position during and after a fall event.
 Worker comfort, fit, and ease of use are key considerations in the selection of body support equipment like a full body harness that a worker may wear for extended periods during a work day.

 Full body harnesses distribute fall arrest forces across the shoulders, upper thighs, chest, and pelvis.
 Fall arrest harnesses feature a dorsal D-ring for attaching to the connector such as a lanyard and may have other D-rings for use in worker positioning, travel restraint, retrieval or ladder climbing.
 They are the only form of body support acceptable for fall arrest and should be selected based on the job task as well as the work environment.